 Good to know: The tickets to the Colosseum are limited and sold-out usually for the next 7 days.
 Meaning, you cannot just walk to the entrance and buy a ticket.
 You have to pre-book it!

-Furthermore, in our guide and itinerary for Rome, we share more details and how you can pre-book it.
+In our guide and itinerary for Rome, we share more details and how you can pre-book more tours that are actually worth your time and money.

 Everybody knows this tower: the leaning tower of Pisa.